OneZeroWasTaken/Quality-Attribute-Impact-of-Design-Patterns-in-ML-Enabled-Systems/README.md

-# Quality Attribute Impact of Design Patterns in ML-Enabled Systems
+# The Impact of Design Patterns on Quality Attributes in ML-Enabled Systems
-## A multivocal study of component models
+## A Multivocal Study of Component Models
 ### Master’s thesis in Computer science and engineering at Chalmers University of Technology

 By Erik Eriksson & Joel Olausson